dhdaines/playa/README.md

 quite expensive.
 It also complicates the use of the `ActualText` attribute for text extraction.
 So PLAYA, by default, does not do this.
-If you don't need to know the actual bounding box of a text object, then don't access `item.bbox` and it won't be computed.
-If you don't need to know the position of each glyph but simply want the Unicode characters, then just look at `item.chars` (this will use the `ActualText` attribute if it exists).
+If you don't need to know the actual bounding box of a text object, then don't access `obj.bbox` and it won't be computed.
+If you don't need to know the position of each glyph but simply want the Unicode characters, then just look at `obj.chars` (this will use the `ActualText` attribute if it exists).

 Of course a lot of PDFs, especially ones produced by OCR, won't give